John Locke (Lost): On the island

-After the island
+After the Island

-Locke leaves the Island at Christian's behest via the Orchid Station and emerges about 3 years in the future.
-Charles Widmore makes contact with Locke, provides him with the alias "Jeremy Bentham", and assigns Matthew Abaddon as his assistant to find the survivors that left the island, also known as the Oceanic Six.
-Locke visits Sayid, Walt Lloyd (Malcolm David Kelley), Hurley, Kate and Jack, and unsuccessfully tells them all (with the exception of Walt) that they must return to the Island.
-Ben visits the in-despair Locke and tells him that he will help reunite the Oceanic Six, only for Ben to subsequently murder him.
-According to The Man in Black, Locke's final thoughts were "I don't understand."
-Jack is now convinced by Locke's visit to return to the island.
-He then attends Locke's wake.
-Ben later approaches Jack and informs him the only way to return to the Island is to bring everyone back, including Locke's corpse.
+Locke leaves the Island by moving it in the Orchid and emerges three years in the future.
+Charles Widmore makes contact with him, provides him with the alias "Jeremy Bentham", and assigns Matthew Abaddon as his assistant to find the survivors that left the island, now known as the Oceanic Six.
+Locke visits Sayid, Walt Lloyd (Malcolm David Kelley), Hurley, Kate and Jack, and tells them all (with the exception of Walt) that they must return to the Island, but none agree.
+Ben visits Locke and tells him that he will help reunite the Oceanic Six, and then murders Locke.
+According to The Man in Black, Locke's final thoughts were, "I don't understand."
+After Locke's visit, Jack becomes convinced to return to the island, and later attends Locke's wake.
+Ben approaches Jack and informs him the only way to return to the Island is to bring everyone back, including Locke's corpse.

 Locke's suicide note is given to Jack by Faraday's mother, Eloise Hawking.
-Locke's death was necessary so that his body would act as a proxy for Christian Shephard (whose body had been on the original flight) in order to as closely as possible recreate the conditions by which the Oceanic Six first found the Island.
-When Jack eventually brings himself to open the suicide note, it reads simply: "Jack, I wish that you had believed me.
+Locke's death was necessary so that his body could act as a proxy for Christian Shephard (whose body had been on the original flight) in order to recreate as closely as possible the conditions by which the Oceanic Six first found the Island.
+When Jack eventually brings himself to open the suicide note, it reads: "Jack, I wish that you had believed me.
 JL".
-After flight 316 crashes on the Hydra island near the main island, Locke appears to the survivors of the crash, resurrected.
+After Flight 316 crashes on Hydra Island, Locke appears to the survivors of the crash, resurrected.